Darkainet/AI-Security-Research/README.md

 Welcome!
 This repository documents my technical activities in **AI Red Teaming** and **Network Infrastructure**.

 ### 🚀 About This Repository
-I focus on ethical exploitation methods and vulnerability research within Large Language Models (LLMs).
-My goal is to gain a deeper understanding of cybersecurity as I prepare for a professional career and relocation in the IT sector.
+Here I work on ethical hacking methods and bug detection in language models (LLM).
+My goal is to gain a deeper understanding of cybersecurity and expose the realities of AI.

 ### 📂 Projects & Research
 * **[Prompt Injection Research](./Prompt_Injection_Research.md)**: In-depth analysis of the "Master" method for bypassing security guardrails.